About costs and payment

-Advertisers using Local Services ads are charged for each lead received.
-Lead prices may vary depending on your location, the job type, and the type of lead you received, but each lead received will count towards your budget.
+You are charged for each lead you receive through your Local Services ad.
+Lead prices may vary depending on your location, the job type, and the type of lead, but each lead received will count towards your budget.
 You'll never pay more for leads than your monthly max.

-If you end up receiving any leads after you’ve reached your monthly max, these leads will be credited back to ensure that you never exceed your monthly max.
+Any lead received after you’ve reached your monthly max will be credited back to ensure that you never exceed your monthly max.

 You can view how much you've been charged for your leads by going to the Billing menu in your leads inbox.
 Learn more about billing

-- You receive a text message or email from the customer.
+- You receive a text message or email from the customer (US only).